-Don't worry if you don't have access to true 4K video sources right away.
+Don't worry if you don't have access to any 4K video sources right away.
 All 4K TVs include built-in 4K upconversion, also called "upscaling," which takes the video signals from your Blu-ray player, satellite or cable TV box, or game console, and makes them fill the 4-times greater pixel count of the 4K screen.
 Without upconversion, a 1080p Blu-ray signal would appear as a small rectangular image at the center of the screen, with black bars on all sides.
 While upconverted 4K isn't the same as true 4K, the processing enhances the appearance of non-4K video to more closely resemble 4K.
 Blu-ray, in particular, looks terrific on a 4K TV.

-Why aren't 4K TVs available in smaller screen sizes?
+Why are there so few 4K TVs in smaller screen sizes?

-Although 4K TV screen sizes now extend down to 40", most people find that 1080p resolution looks fine on screens 50" or less.
+Although 4K TV screen sizes now extend down to 40", most people find that 1080p resolution looks "good enough" on screens 50" or less.
 From a typical viewing distance you won't notice the screen's grid of pixels — sometimes called the “pixel structure."
 But 55" and larger screens benefit from a much higher pixel count, making the grid virtually invisible.
 Ultra HD not only offers a more detailed picture, but also allows you to sit closer to a screen and/or view a larger screen while enjoying unprecedented clarity.

 Sony has more 4K experience than any other TV maker.
 They build professional 4K cameras and cinema projectors, and Sony Pictures has a bigger catalog of 4K films than any other studio.
 This end-to-end approach helps ensure a truly theater-like experience at home.